 It is the sense of Huntersville’s past that has brought so many new residents to this town.
 The allure of the remaining farmland, the simple commute into the city of Charlotte and the proximity to Lake Norman are just some of Huntersville’s enticements.

 Want to learn more about Huntersville’s history?
-View a history presentation provided to Huntersville 101 participants.
+View a recent history presentation provided to Huntersville 101 participants.